-- STA Reception Baseline Assessment is carried out within the first 6 weeks of the child's entry to F2 - Throughout FS online tracking (Tapestry) is used which is based on the EYFS Development Matters (2021) and is reported on at the end of each term.
-This allows staff to record any concerns they may have about a child's learning and development and how they are addressing these concerns. - EYFS Profile is completed at the end of the year and shared with parents.
+- STA Reception Baseline Assessment is carried out within the first 6 weeks of the child's entry to F2 - Throughout FS online tracking (Scholar Pack) is used which is based on the EYFS Development Matters (2021) and is reported on at the end of each term. - Termly pupil progress meetings with team leaders allow staff to record any concerns they may have about a child's learning and development and how they are addressing these concerns. - EYFS Profile is completed at the end of the year and shared with parents.
 Pupils are assessed against the 17 ELG's, indicating whether they are 'meeting expected levels of development' or 'not yet reaching expected levels of development' (emerging).
 The profile is moderated internally and externally with our EYFS collaboration team to ensure consistent and accurate assessment judgements.
 EYFS profile data is submitted to the local authority. - Online profile (Tapestry) for each individual child including photographs and observations - Parent /Teacher interviews including discussion of children's targets (at the end of F1 and Autumn / Spring term during F2) - End of F1 report to parents - End of Foundation Stage written report to parents/carers which includes the characteristics of effective learning.